DevMensIT/Tiktok-Video-Downloader/README.md

 # Tiktok-Video-Downloader
-A video downloader for the app Tiktok
+A video downloader for the app Tiktok.
+Videos downloaded using Python3, Selenium, BeautifulSoup, Webbrowser and Requests.